 Why is that important?

-Secondly, it plays a huge role in user experience, and as we all know UX is a ranking factor.
-So even before the mobile first index comes in to play, Page Speed is hugely important.
+Secondly, it plays a huge role in user experience, and as we all know UX is arguably the most important ranking factor of all.